Cornell University

 3.1 Laboratory Responsibilities for Personal Protective Equipment

-3.1 Laboratory Responsibilities for Personal Protective EquipmentLaboratory personnel need to conduct hazard assessments of specific operations occurring in their laboratories to determine what PPE is necessary to safely carry out the operations.
-PPE must be made available to laboratory workers to reduce exposures to hazardous chemicals in the lab.
-Proper PPE includes items such as gloves, eye protection, lab coats, face shields, aprons, boots, hearing protection, etc. PPE must be readily available and most equipment is provided at no cost to the employee.
+Laboratory personnel must assess the hazards of specific operations conducted in their laboratories to determine what additional PPE is necessary to perform the work safely.
+PPE must be made available to laboratory workers to reduce exposures to hazardous chemicals and other laboratory hazards.
+Appropriate PPE may include gloves, eye protection, lab coats, face shields, aprons, boots, hearing protection, and other items selected based on the work being performed.
+PPE must be readily available, and most equipment is provided at no cost to the employee.

-- The routes of exposure for the chemicals.
+• The potential routes of exposure

 3.2 Training for Personal Protective Equipment

-- Proper fit of PPE.
+• Proper fit and selection of PPE

-- How to properly put on, take off, adjust, and wear PPE.
+• How to properly put on, take off, adjust, and wear PPE

 3.3 Eye Protection

-3.3 Eye ProtectionEye protection is one of the most critical and easily implemented forms of personal protective equipment (PPE) in the laboratory or vivarium.
-To uphold a strong safety culture, laboratory personnel are required to wear eye protection at all times when working in or entering laboratory spaces.
-This is essential to protect against a wide range of biological, chemical, and physical hazards that may be present, including but not limited to:
+Eye protection is one of the most critical and easily implemented forms of personal protective equipment (PPE) in laboratory and animal research environments.
+As part of Cornell’s baseline PPE expectations, laboratory personnel, animal care staff, and visitors are required to wear appropriate eye protection at all times when working in or entering laboratory spaces, vivaria, and aquatic research facilities.

-- Acids, caustic substances, or other chemical liquids
+• Acids, caustic substances, or other chemical liquids

-- Flying particles or broken glass
+• Flying particles or broken glass

-- Hot liquids or molten metal
+• Hot liquids or heated equipment

-- Potentially injurious light radiation
+• Potentially injurious light radiation

-Additional information can be found on the OSHA Eye and Face Protection. and EHS Eye Protection in Laboratory Spaces webpage.
+Additional information can be found on the OSHA Eye and Face Protection and EHS Eye Protection in Laboratory Spaces webpage.

 3.3.1 Eye Protection Selection

-3.3.1 Eye Protection SelectionAll protective eye and face devices must comply with ANSI Z87.1-2003, "American National Standard Practice for Occupational and Educational Eye and Face Protection" and be marked to identify the manufacturer.
-When choosing proper eye protection, be aware there are a number of different styles of eyewear that serve different functions.
+All protective eye and face devices must comply with ANSI Z87.1, "American National Standard for Occupational and Educational Personal Eye and Face Protection Devices," and be marked to identify the manufacturer.
+When selecting eye protection, be aware that different types of eyewear provide different levels of protection depending on the hazard.

 Prescription Safety Eyewear

-OSHA regulations require that employees who wear prescription lenses while engaged in operations that involve eye hazards shall wear eye protection that incorporates the prescription in its design, or must wear eye protection that can be worn over the prescription lenses (goggles, face shields, etc.) without disturbing the proper position of the prescription lenses or the protective lenses.
-Any prescription eyewear purchase must comply with ANSI Z87.1-1989.
+OSHA regulations require that personnel who wear prescription lenses while engaged in operations involving eye hazards must wear eye protection that incorporates the prescription into its design or wear eye protection that can be worn over prescription lenses (e.g., goggles or face shields) without disturbing the proper position of either the prescription or protective lenses.
+Prescription safety eyewear must meet ANSI Z87.1 requirements.

 Safety Glasses